huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 **Q: How do I report an evaluation failure?**

-A: Please create an issue in the Community section ([https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard/discussions](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard/discussions)), linking your model’s request file for further investigation.
+A: Please create an issue in the [Community section]([https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard/discussions), linking your model’s request file for further investigation.
 If the error is on our side, we will relaunch your model promptly.

 *Do not re-upload your model under a different name as it will not resolve the issue.*